erunyon/erikrunyon.com/source/capp30370/index.md

 ## Important Dates
 - Last class Dec 11
 - Exam date: Monday, December 16, 4:15-6:15 PM.
-There will not be an exam, but final project is due by 8 PM.
-The final exam time-slot will be used as a help session.
+There will not be an exam, so the final exam time-slot will be used as a help session.
+The final project is due by 11:30 PM the same day as the exam.